Yashkalwar/AI_MSC_PROJECT/README.md

 ### Prerequisites
 Before getting started, ensure you have the following:
-- Python 3.8 or higher installed, but you mighth dependencies might
+- Python 3.10 or higher installed, but you might have to check the dependencies since some are compatible with some versions of other libraries.
+It is recommended to check on CLI as here you will be able to see the actual ZPD update.
 - A valid OpenAI API key (available at [OpenAI's website](https://platform.openai.com/))
 - Basic familiarity with command line/terminal operations